Kong/docs.konghq.com/app/konnect/dev-portal/customization/custom.md

 4. Test to see if your custom URL works.
 You'll see the custom URL listed in your Dev Portal under your default Dev Portal URL.
 Your SSL certificate will be generated automatically.

    {:.note}
    > **Note:** DNS propagation can take a few hours.
-If after a few hours you can't access the Developer Portal from the custom URL, contact your domain registrar.
+If after a few hours you can't access the Dev Portal from the custom URL, contact your domain registrar.